msjimc/RunningWindowsProgramsOnLinux/slackware-15-0_RELEASE.md

 ## Starting point

-OpenSUSE - 'Leap' 15.5 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, wit 40 GB hard disk (VirtualBox) or dynamically resizing hard disk (HyperV) and was configured with the default settings (the hard disk was GPT formatted with partition of: 600M EFI boot, 4 G Linux swap partition and a 35.4 G Linux file system set using cfdisk) and configured to use the KDE5 desktop.
+OpenSUSE - 'Leap' 15.5 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, with 40 GB hard disk (VirtualBox) or dynamically resizing hard disk (HyperV) and was configured with the default settings (the hard disk was GPT formatted with partition of: 600M EFI boot, 4 G Linux swap partition and a 35.4 G Linux file system set using cfdisk) and configured to use the KDE5 desktop.

 Note: VirtualBox was configured with EFI enabled and was of type: Linux and version: Oracle Linux (64-bit)